 Current to: November 1, 2018

 Advising businesses requires broad legal knowledge of everything from financing and tax to real estate and environmental law.
-Organized by topic, Advising BC Businesses covers common legal issues that emerge during the life cycle of a business so you can help clients select appropriate business structures and advise them on the array of challenges they will encounter.
+Organized by topic, Advising British Columbia Businesses covers common legal issues that emerge during the life cycle of a business so you can help clients select appropriate business structures and advise them on the array of challenges they will encounter.
 Full of the type of information that good mentors pass on to their associates, this guide emphasizes "how to" and practical tips.
 Focused on BC Business Corporations Act private companies, this resource also explores societies, partnerships, and other kinds of businesses.

 With this resource, you will be able to:

 - handle a diverse range of business law questions and client needs

 - recognize potential risks and problems with your clients’ situations early on

 - determine when you need more specialized advice regarding a specific topic

 Buy today and be assured of your ability to advise business law clients!
 View a sample from this book!